Prodigy-Path/Prodigy-Path/README.md

 ## MVP

 The MVP of this application is a working platform that allows users to sign up as either a mentor or mentee, search for potential partners, and connect with each other through the application.
 This would include a search function with filtering capabilities, a messaging feature, and the ability for mentors to approve mentee requests and share contact information.

+## Installation

+To run this project on your local machine, follow these steps:

+Clone the repository: git clone https://github.com/Prodigy-Path/Prodigy-Path.git

+Change into the project directory: cd prodigy-path-server

+Create a .env file in the root directory of the project and add the following line: REACT_APP_SERVER=http://localhost:3002 (change the URL to the URL of your backend server).

+Install the dependencies: npm install or yarn install

+Start the backend server.
+Make sure the backend server is running before proceeding to the next step.

+Start the development server for the React application: npm start or yarn start

+The application should now be running at http://localhost:3000.

+Note: Make sure you have Node.js and npm or yarn installed on your machine before proceeding with the installation.
+Also, ensure that the required dependencies for the backend server are installed and set up properly.

 ### Authors